jlorince/GitHubMenuBar/README.md

 ## Getting started

+Easy version:

+1. Run the install script `bash install.sh`.
+This will clone this repo and install all dependencies

+2. Copy the file `GitHubMenuBar.5s.py` to the plugins directory you configured in step 1.
+The `.5s` naming convention tells BitBar to run this script every 5s.
+Feel free to modify the update frequency, keeping in mind this is only the interval at which the UI updates to match the server state, *not* how often the server does a data refresh with GitHub.

+3. Edit `.env` as desired, and copy to your BitBar plugins directory, or anywhere above it in the file hierarchy (e.g. your home directory).
+This defines some environment variables required for GMB to function.
+At a minimum you will need to set your GitHub username and access token in this file, though other options can be configured.

+4. Ensure that the shebang in `GitHubMenuBar.5s.py` matches your system Python.

+5. Launch the Bitbar app!

+Manual version:

 1. Install [BitBar](https://github.com/matryer/bitbar).
 The setup process is simple, and will have you configure a plugins folder that we will use below.

 2. Install Nerd fonts: